 7. Using a Cultural Genogram as a Visual Thinking Tool

-While the primary value of a cultural genogram lies in its ability to foster cultural awareness and empathy, it also serves a secondary—but equally important—purpose: supporting visual learners.
-For many therapists-in-training, complex cultural patterns, family histories, and intergenerational influences can be difficult to fully grasp through written reflection alone.
-That’s where the visual structure of a cultural genogram becomes incredibly useful.
+While the primary value of a cultural genogram is awareness, it also serves as a critical support for visual learners.
+For many trainees, complex cultural patterns and intergenerational influences are difficult to grasp through written reflection alone.

 8. Practicing Ethical Decision-Making Through Culture Mapping